jnozzi/cocoadev.com/markdown/IKPictureTakerIsCrashing.md

 Hi,
-I have written a small application, which will use General/IKPictureTaker component for the image selection.
+I have written a small application, which will use IKPictureTaker component for the image selection.

 Here the  problem is, if I select an image of 1*1 pixels height and width, after clicking on "Set" button, the application is crashing.